tinkercademy/swift-slides/codingclub/b/list.md

 ## Using the DetailView from ContentView

-- Lets use the `DetailView` in the `ContentView` to show the details of the items in the list.
+- Let’s use the `DetailView` in the `ContentView` to show the details of the items in the list.

 ```swift[5-16]
 struct ContentView: View {